Noninertial and spin effects on the 2D Dirac oscillator in the magnetic cosmic string background: The cosmic string spacetime and the configuration of the magnetic field and of the AB effect in a rotating frame

-In this section, we describe the curved spacetime background in a rotating frame.
-The chosen curved spacetime is the cosmic string spacetime (gravitational topological defect) along the $Z$-axis, where the line element in cylindrical coordinates is given by \cite{Strange,Ba,Vilenkin} \ie ds^2=dT^2-dR^2-\eta^2R^2 d\Phi^2-dZ^2, \fe where $\eta$ is defined in the range $0<\eta<1$.
-In particular, the geometry characterized by the line element (\ref{lineelement}) has a conical singularity that gives rise to the curvature centered on the cosmic string axis ($Z$-axis), however, in all other places the curvature is null \cite{Ba}.
-This conical singularity is represented by the following curvature tensor \ie R^{\rho,\varphi}_{\rho,\varphi}=\frac{1-\eta}{4\eta}\delta_2(\bf r), \fe where $\delta_2(\bf r)$ is the 2D Dirac delta.
-In condensed matter physics, is already well known that linear topological defects as disclinations and dislocations can be described through a line element in the same way as a topological defect in the general relativity \cite{Katanaev,Kleinert}.
+In this section, we configure the curved spacetime background in a rotating frame; whose chosen spacetime is the cosmic string spacetime along of the $Z$-axis, where its line element in general cylindrical coordinates is given by \cite{Ba,Vilenkin} \ie ds^2_{string}=dT^2-dR^2-\eta^2R^2 d\Phi^2-dZ^2, \fe being the parameter $\eta$ defined in the range $0<\eta<1$ and the geometry characterized by this line element has a conical singularity that gives rise to the curvature centered on the cosmic string axis ($Z$-axis); however, in all other places, the curvature is null.
+In particular, this conical singularity is represented by the following curvature tensor \ie R^{\rho,\varphi}_{\rho,\varphi}=\frac{1-\eta}{4\eta}\delta_2(\bf r), \fe where $\delta_2(\bf r)$ is the 2D Dirac delta.
+In condensed matter physics, it is already well known that linear topological defects as disclinations and dislocations can be described through a line element in the same way as a topological defect in general relativity \cite{Katanaev,Kleinert}.
 It is worth mentioning that in the case of the cosmic string, the spatial part of its line element corresponds to the line element of a disclination.
-Therefore, when we take the nonrelativistic limit of the DE, we can extend this formalism to the solid state physics context \cite{Bakke2010}.
+In that way, when we take the nonrelativistic limit of the DE, we can extend this formalism to the solid-state physics context \cite{Bakke2010}.